Call of Duty Mobile tips and tricks: How to play and win

 Use the slide: You can tap the down button when running to slide.
 This is unpredictable and gives you a much better chance of making it to cover and avoiding getting shot.

-Get familiar with crouch: Lying down in Call of Duty: Mobile multiplayer modes will often mean you get shot (unlike PUBG where it's really useful).
-But the crouch is really useful, decreasing your visible area while still letting you move around.
+Get familiar with crouch: Crouch is really useful, decreasing your visible area while still letting you move around.
 There's even a Perk for this - Skulker - which makes you faster when moving crouched.

 Use sprint: Sprinting means you can move faster.
 You can slide up the forward controller or tap the sprint button to do this.
-There's a menu option for "always sprint" too - but use this with caution - it sometimes means you can't stop as accurately as you want and you might end up running into you enemy by mistake.
+There's a menu option for "always sprint" too - but use this with caution - it sometimes means you can't stop as accurately as you want and you might end up running into your enemy by mistake - but that's a great option when using a shotgun - as you can sprint and spray.
 There's also a Perk to make you faster.
 Use it.

-Go to your pistol: The MW11 - or M1911 - is a great sidearm and it will take people down just as readily as a rifle when you're up close.
+Go to your pistol: The Renetti is a great sidearm and it will take people down just as readily as a rifle when you're up close.
 Often it's faster to switch to the pistol than it is to reload your primary weapon.
 It's great for maps like Nuketown when things get crazy in the middle.
-Avoid the silencer though - it lowers the range.
+Avoid the silencer though - it lowers the range - but through Gunsmith you can increase the capacity to make it more effective.

 Use your grenades: When the fighting gets tough, often there isn't time to grab a grenade, but it's a great opening move: on maps like Killhouse and Nuketown, lobbing the grenade from one end to the other is fairly easy and can quickly wake up your enemy.
 Just make sure you don't run into your own grenade and make sure the opening immunity has expired.